splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 ```

 ### Test SNMP Traps
-- Test the Trap by logging into Splunk and confirm the presence of events
+- Test the Trap by logging into Splunk and confirming the presence of events
     in snmp `netops` and metrics in `netmetrics` index

--   Test the trap from a linux system with SNMP installed.
+-   Test the trap from a Linux system with SNMP installed.
 Replace the IP address
     `10.0.101.22` with the shared IP address above

 ``` bash